PolyArch/cs259/08-project.md

 The evaluation criteria could include how large, fast, and power hungry the design is as compared to some relevant baseline.
-You might choose a baseline to be an existing CPU/GPU code, or a
+You might choose a baseline to be an existing CPU/GPU code.

-To get numbers, you could use a custom simulator, or an analytical model.
+For evaluation, you could use a custom simulator, or an analytical model.
 Feel free to use an FPGA if you already know how. : )

-There  are many interesting variations and aspects you could study here:
-Irregular workloads:  Though we will talk in detail in the class about dense matrix codes, irregular workloads have significant challenges and could benefit from specialization.  (eg. capsule nets, sparse neural networks, etc.)
-Generality:  Could be interesting to attempt to develop a more general purpose accelerator good at Specialize to a particular deployment case: For example, you could attempt to create an accelerator that’s tuned for extremely low power consumption (sacrificing performance), for use in an IoT device.

 ### CPU Tensor Cores (or other CPU-core enhancements):

 Implement a tensor core